manuiageek/docker-forfun-gitlab/README.md

   docker volume create gitlab-logs docker volume create gitlab-data

-## connect and root access
-### Get root password
-Access to the bash console of the container et show password with : cat /etc/gitlab/initial_root_password

-### Connection
+## Connection
 Go to : http://localhost:8929/
+login : root
+password : the one that you have defined